 How is immunization done?

-Inactivated (killed) or weakened forms of the virus or bacteria are given through vaccines.
-Vaccines are usually given as injections (shots) or nasal sprays.
+Inactivated (killed) or weakened forms of the virus or bacteria may be used.
+Pieces of protein from a virus may be used to teach your immune system to recognize the virus.
+Vaccines are usually given as shots or nasal sprays.
 The vaccine will cause your body to produce antibodies.
 Antibodies are part of your immune system.
-Your body will recognize the virus or bacteria if you are exposed again and will produce the same antibodies to prevent the disease.
+Your immune system will recognize the virus or bacteria if you are exposed again.
+The system will produce the same antibodies to prevent the disease.

 Which diseases can be prevented by vaccines?